Ossairy/Conveyor_Belt_System/README.md

-# Convyer_Belt_System
+# Conveyor_Belt_System

 Project Objective :

-    the project objective is to design and manufacture Convyer belt to link between two Moveo Robots.
+    the project objective is to design and manufacture Conveyor belt to link between two Moveo Robots.

 Project Duration :